An Adaptive Resonance Theory-based Topological Clustering Algorithm with a Self-Adjusting Vigilance Parameter: Proposed Algorithm

 Note that the stability check evaluates prefix windows $L \in [2,\Lambda]$ sequentially at each update step.
 The method does not assume that all shorter windows are stable, and the decremental step remains valid even when the current $\Lambda$ is unstable.

-\textbf{Incremental Direction:} After identifying the largest stable prefix window in the decremental direction, the algorithm evaluates larger windows to examine whether geometric consistency is maintained for longer spans.
-The candidate window length is increased up to $L_{\max} = 2\Lambda$, unless the buffer contains fewer than $L_{\max}$ samples.
-If the stability condition first fails at $\bar{L}$, the preceding stable window is selected and the recalculation interval is updated as
+\textbf{Incremental Direction:} After identifying the largest stable prefix window in the decremental direction, the algorithm evaluates longer windows to examine whether geometric consistency can be maintained over longer spans.
+The candidate window length $L$ starts from $\Lambda^{\text{new}}+1$ and increases in an exponential manner up to $L_{\max} = \min(2\Lambda,\, |W_t|)$, where $|W_t|$ denotes the number of buffered samples.
+For each candidate length $L$, the stability condition is assessed on the last $L$ samples in the buffer.
+Let $L^\star$ denote the largest tested length for which the similarity matrix remains stable.
+If the stability condition first fails at some length $\bar{L}$, then $L^\star < \bar{L}$ and the recalculation interval is updated as

-If the condition remains valid up to $L_{\max}$, the maximum stable window is adopted:
+If the condition remains valid for all lengths up to $L_{\max}$, then $L^\star = L_{\max}$ and the maximum stable window is adopted:

-In summary, the recalculation interval $\Lambda$ expands when the similarity matrix remains stable and contracts when the matrix becomes unstable.
-This adaptive mechanism aligns $\Lambda$ with the timescale over which geometric stability persists.
-Smaller intervals arise under nonstationary settings, and larger intervals emerge under stationary settings.
+In summary, the recalculation interval $\Lambda$ expands when the similarity matrix remains stable for longer windows and contracts when the matrix becomes unstable for shorter windows.
+This adaptive mechanism aligns $\Lambda$ with the time scale over which geometric stability persists.
+Smaller intervals tend to arise under nonstationary settings, whereas larger intervals emerge when the environment is approximately stationary.